 “Every woman needs to know about Dr. Eugen Jonas’ Lunar Method and Fertility Calculator!
 Once you understand how it works you can plan or avoid pregnancies”, says Iris.

 Based on his findings, Dr. Jonas developed ‘The Lunar Method’ which claims to be 97 per cent accurate in determining the female fertility cycle (for both conception and contraception) and the gender of a child conceived during this time.

-Although Dr. Jonas travelled widely talking about his work, which was widely accepted by the medical profession at the time, his theory was lost to the West as a result of Cold War and partitioning of Eastern Block countries.
-It was not until the Berlin Wall came down in 1989 that this information was released to the West again.
+Although Dr. Jonas travelled talking about his work, which was widely accepted by the medical profession at the time, his theory was lost to the West as a result of Cold War and partitioning of Eastern Block countries.
+It was not until the Berlin Wall came down in 1989 that this information arrived in the West again.